-P. Sean Garney, Vice President, Scopelitis Transportation Consulting
+P. Sean Garney, Co-Director, Scopelitis Transportation Consulting

-David Medeiros, Senior Safety and Security Consultant
+David Medeiros, Senior Safety Consultant

 Dave Medeiros is a Senior Safety Consultant for STC.
 Dave holds a BA in Political Science from the University of Rhode Island and a BS in Administration of Justice from Roger Williams University.
 He also holds a Masters in Criminal Justice from Anna Maria College, a Masters in Strategic Studies from the United States Army War College, and an NPLI from Harvard University.
 Dave brings a unique blend of operations and enforcement experience.
 He is a combat veteran who recently retired as a Brigadier General in the US Army after 35 years of service, most recently serving as Assistant Adjutant General (Army) in the Rhode Island Army National Guard.
 Dave served more than 22 years with the Rhode Island State Police and retired with the rank of Lieutenant.
 During his career with the State Police, Dave commanded the Commercial Vehicle Enforcement Section and was responsible for the Motor Carrier Safety Assistance Program grant, roadside inspections, compliance reviews and new entrant audits, Data Q’s, hazardous materials, and size and weight enforcement activities.